laravel/docs/eloquent.md

 In this example, we assign the `name` field from the incoming HTTP request to the `name` attribute of the `App\Models\Flight` model instance.
 When we call the `save` method, a record will be inserted into the database.
 The model's `created_at` and `updated_at` timestamps will automatically be set when the `save` method is called, so there is no need to set them manually.

+Alternatively, you may use the `create` method to "save" a new model using a single PHP statement.
+The inserted model instance will be returned to you by the `create` method:

+    use App\Models\Flight;

+    $flight = Flight::create([
+        'name' => 'London to Paris',
+    ]);

+However, before using the `create` method, you will need to specify either a `fillable` or `guarded` property on your model class.
+These properties are required because all Eloquent models are protected against mass assignment vulnerabilities by default.
+To learn more about mass assignment, please consult the [mass assignment documentation](#mass-assignment).

 <a name="updates"></a>
 ### Updates